Microflow/FC/README.md

 In 2022, is there a planetary goal?
 I see nothing.

-For me, visualizing and building villages, towns and citi4es of the future is a worthy and exciting goal.
+For me, visualizing and building villages, towns and cities of the future is a worthy and exciting goal.

 This is not an empty dream.
-In summer 2022, I went to two festivals, in Hualien province, Taiwan.
+In summer 2022, I went to two music festivals, in Hualien province, Taiwan.
 There were 2 to 3 thousand people there.
 They had electicity, water, food, music...

 The fact is.
 In 2022, we have many new and exciting equipment which could help us build better cities.

 I will talk about advanced building materials, new water technology, food preservation, farming.

-To build a city you need multiple skill sets.
+To build a city you need multiple skill sets. it is a which take extroverts, introverts, marketers, researchers.

+What is my job?
+I ejoy researching adn setting a braod overview.
+I also like prototyping.
+I have many deficiencies.

 We could vizualize these skills sets.